mongodb/mongo-cxx-driver/etc/releasing.md

 command -V doxygen hugo
 ```

+> [!IMPORTANT]
+> The required Doxygen version is defined in `etc/generate-apidocs-from-tag.pl` as `$doxygen_version_required`.
+If not already present, download the required version from [Doxygen Releases](https://www.doxygen.nl/download.html).
+Use the `DOXYGEN_BINARY` environment variable to override the default `doxygen` command with a path to a specific Doxygen binary.

 Run `git clean -dfx` to restore the repository to a clean state.

+> [!WARNING]
+> Do NOT run `git clean -dfx` in your local development repository, as it may delete your local development files present in the repository (even if excluded)!
+Only run this in the command in the separate repository being used for this release!

 Configure CMake using `build` as the binary directory.
 Leave all other configuration variables as their default.